 Self-Guided Walking Tour of the Boardwalk Community

-But let's not forget about the main reason we flock to Telegraph Cove—to say that you have been to one of the last boardwalk settlements left on Vancouver Island!
-Walk the boardwalk and read each plaque dedicated to explaining the history of the area.
+Walk the boardwalk and read each plaque that explains the area's history.
 Take in the sights, and let your mind wander, wondering what it was like to live during the time this community was erected.
 Your surroundings will make it easy to do so.

 Places to Eat